EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models

-where $\lambda$ is the hyperparameter to balance these two scores, and $N$ represents the number of calibration samples. $X_t$ denotes samples extracted from the $t_{th}$ time step, forming the calibration samples $X = {\left \{ X_t \right \} }_{t=1}^T$.
-Consequently, as shown in Figure~\ref{fig:distribution}, TDAC significantly addresses the calibration sample level mismatch compared to the difference sampling strategies.
-The overall pipeline of TDAC is shown in Figure~\ref{fig:overview} (a).
+where hyperparameter $\lambda$ balances these two scores, and $N$ represents the number of calibration samples. $X_t$ denotes samples extracted from the $t_{th}$ time step, forming the calibration $X = {\left \{ X_t \right \} }_{t=1}^T$.
+Consequently, compared to different sampling strategies, TDAC effectively addresses the mismatch in calibration sample levels, as shown in Fig.~\ref{fig:distribution}.
+The overall pipeline of TDAC is shown in Fig.~\ref{fig:overview} (a).